ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 ## DESCRIPTION
 This cmdlet is the counterpart to the Connect-ExchangeOnline and Connect-IPPSSession cmdlets.

-This cmdlet closes any active sessions and clears the cache.
-After a successful disconnect, you can't successfully run any cmdlets that require a PowerShell connection to your organization.
+This cmdlet disconnects any connections and clears the cache.
+After a successful disconnect, you can't successfully run any cmdlets for your organization.

 ## EXAMPLES